 CNBC published a report in which it presented 5 tips given to the site by certified financial experts who confirmed that they can help those who want to earn more to successfully achieve this goal.
 The writer began his report by saying that adopting good financial habits can easily pay off.
 The report addresses five tips as follows:

-Start by analyzing the previous year’s budget
+1- Start by analyzing the budget for the previous year

 In this sense, the report confirms that every good financial plan starts with a budget, and that analyzing your expenses for the past year can help you create smart goals for the new year.

-The report cites what Kasia Marcic, president of Florida-based Anchor Wealth Group, said: “You can look at the past year to see what you did and what you were happy with, looking back helps you know what you want.”
+The report cited what Kasia Marcic, president of Florida-based Anchor Wealth Group, said: “You can look at the past year to see what you did and what you were happy with, looking back helps you know what you want.”
 Spend Part of that analysis should include your spending mistakes, Anchor points out.

 But Dennis Morton, co-founder of Pennsylvania-based Morton Brown Family Wealth, says it’s just as important to “feel proud” of what you’ve done well.
 Look back at the past 12 months and say, ‘What did you learn?’
 Have a few successes here to realize you can make a positive change, then turn around and say, ‘Now, what are the small steps that can move toward big goals?'” adds Morton.